gax1985/NSCC/NSCC/Cyber Crime Survey/Oct. 26th - Cyber Crime Group Research.md

 	Hacktivists , scammer operations (use skimming technologies : little machines, waiters in big cities like Montreal).
 New Skimmers are slipped under card readers.
 It is the same technology as a POS machine.
 They used to use skimmer with a camera to capture the pin.
 You do not see the cameras anymore.
 In the bankinig machines, you find those cameras there all the time.
 Builtin boards are used to hide the cameras.
 Now they have a whole entire face of an ATM.
 When Ron's bank machine was compromised, the bank mentioned to check the front of the ATM to see if it would come off.
 The gas pump's keyholes are worn out often.

-### Type 2 : They operate offline and online and engate in crimes and cybercrimes
+### Type 2 : They operate offline and online and engage in crimes and cyber-crimes

-### Typ3 : Those utilizinbg information and ocmmunicatin technology to facilitate offline crimes
+### Type 3 : Those utilizing information and communication technology to facilitate offline crimes